Research: Biodiversity, Ecosystems and Conservation

 Conservation Governance Laboratory

-The Conservation Governance Lab is an interdisciplinary research group working to generate richer conceptualizations of how conservation actors build, extend and legitimate their influence.
-The lab's identity is founded on the belief that important insights lie at the interfaces of the natural and social science and of theory and practice.
-To this end, lab members collectively explore the efficacy of social science theory and analytics for generating novel and useful insights on questions relating to conservation governance.
+The Conservation Governance Lab is an interdisciplinary research group working to generate novel and creative insight to help conservation assure its relevance and impact in the 21st century.
+The lab's identity is founded on the belief that important applied insights lie at the interfaces of the natural and social science and of theory and practice.
+We generate richer conceptualisations of the actor, policy and management landscape of conservation and how this varies across time and space.

 - Dr Paul Jepson

-Lab Leader, Course Director, MSc in Nature, Society and Environmental Policy
+Lab Leader, Course Director, MSc in Biodiversity, Conservation and Management

-Graduate Research Student - The political ecology of human-elephant interactions in India.
+Postdoctoral Researcher: The political ecology of human-elephant interactions in India

 - Jon David